Laugharne/solana_solandy_p_token/README.md

 - [00:38:07](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2287) ➜ remember the days where we were looking at the evm guys and how they optimize their program and we're like it doesn't matter on Solana yeah
 - [00:38:16](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2296) ➜ well times have changed and I expected that to happen as well I I I said it back then time will come where we need to take care of that as well and time
 - [00:38:26](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2306) ➜ has come and the people from ANA are taking care of that and the token program really is such a heavily used program that it totally makes sense to
-- [00:38:35](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2315) ➜ update with a new implementation and that's what P token is so have a look at it let us know what you think of it let me know what you think of it better on
+- [00:38:35](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2315) ➜ update with a new implementation and that's what P-Token is so have a look at it let us know what you think of it let me know what you think of it better on
 - [00:38:43](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2323) ➜ Twitter I might disable comments because I get so much spam here on YouTube but uh you can still leave me a like and you can go watch those videos and you can
 - [00:38:52](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2332) ➜ also subscribe if you haven't done that yet it's time and I will see you in one of my next vide videos there so many cool stuff happening on salana and I
 - [00:39:01](https://www.youtube.com/watch?v=n-ym1utpzhk?t=2341) ➜ want to keep you up to date yeah till next time bye-bye